-Begin doing more strenuous tasks e.g. vacuuming.

-Start low impact exercise such as Pilates, swimming or cycling.
-Wait until any vaginal bleeding or discharge has stopped before you start.

-If you are exercising with a personal trainer or gym instructor, make sure that you tell them that you have had recent gynaecological surgery.

-Still listen to your body - if something is uncomfortable, stop You should still be doing your pelvic floor and abdominal exercises daily at this stage.
+- Begin doing more strenuous tasks, e.g. vacuuming - Start low impact exercise such as Pilates, swimming or cycling.
+Wait until any vaginal bleeding or discharge has stopped before you start - If you are exercising with a personal trainer or gym instructor, make sure that you tell them you have had recent gynaecological surgery - Still listen to your body if something is uncomfortable, stop - You should still be doing your pelvic floor and abdominal exercises daily at this stage

-Over twelve weeks
+12+ weeks

-Aim: By week 12 to be back to your normal level of activity Leave heavy lifting until at least 12 weeks

-You will need to wait at least three months before you start high impact activities and exercise, or any competitive sports.

-Some exercises that involve 'heavy straining' may need to be avoided for life - speak to a member of the Women and Men's Health Physiotherapy Team for specific advice.

-Continue your pelvic floor exercises life long
+- Aim: By week 12 to be back to your normal level of activity - Leave heavy lifting until at least 12 weeks - You will need to wait at least three months before you start high impact activities and exercise, or any competitive sports - Some exercises that involve 'heavy straining' may need to be avoided for life - speak to a member of the Pelvic Health Physiotherapy Team for specific advice - Continue your pelvic floor exercises lifelong

-Remember - for any lifting activities, use the knack (return to page nine for further information)
+Remember - for any lifting activities, use "the knack".